Winter Wheels: The Best Cars for Driving in the Snow

 Which wheels are best for driving in the snow?
 Naturally, we consulted the best car experts we know: the Zipcar fleet team.

 From Seattle to Boston, our fleet managers agreed that all-wheel drive (AWD) or 4-wheel drive (4WD) models are best.
 These cars can handle tougher conditions to keep you grounded.
 Never fear, Zipsters: you’re prepared for the season.
-New York has over 700 AWD Zipcars alone.
+New York has hundreds of AWD Zipcars alone.

 STEER TOWARDS THESE PICKS